Mystery Date (Mad Men): Critical reception

 While the portions of the episode focusing on Joan, Peggy, and Sally were critically acclaimed, some critics were mixed on the value of the dream sequence.
 One writer for Zap2it declared the episode one of the best episodes yet.
 Alan Sepinwall, writing for Hitfix said that the episode was "full of nightmares and self-realizations" as well as "horrifying images".
 Sepinwall wrote that the "only way the strangulation scene would have been acceptable to me was with the understanding going in that it was a dream.
 Had the show not telegraphed that — or had I not figured it out — and Don woke up the next morning with no corpse on the floor, I'd have been irked."
 One writer for Paste Magazine noted that the "brilliantly shot" episode had a "Hitchcockian feel", and pointed to the use of "reverse point-of-view shots" and "close-ups of hands on doorknobs that added an air of suspense not usually present on Mad Men."
 Eric Goldman of IGN declared it the "best episode yet for Season 5, with some very good material for Joan, Peggy, Don and Sally packed into a busy hour."
 Goldman praised the resolution to the Harris marriage, crediting Weiner with mastering "the slow burn on this show, and it was just so gratifying to finally have this issue be dealt with."

 Maureen Ryan of The Huffington Post called the episode "deeply unsettling" on purpose.
-She said that "Violence against women was inescapable in this episode, but what made Mad Mens exploration of the topic worthwhile and compelling was the fact that two women in this episode asserted their power and control over their lives.
+She said that "Violence against women was inescapable in this episode, but what made Mad Mens exploration of the topic worthwhile and compelling was that two women in this episode asserted their power and control over their lives.
 It wasn't a story about helplessness and victimization; it was an episode about everything from sweaty discomfort to outright terror, and how we deal with those emotions."
 John Swansburg, writing for Slate, said the episode was a "dud," with the fever dream a "very obvious (and not particularly enlightening) way to depict Don wrestling with his infidelity issues."
 Jordan Bartel of the Baltimore Sun compared "Mystery Date" to a Stephen King novel.
 Meredith Blake of the Los Angeles Times admitted that the dream sequence was "heavy-handed" but that "there’s also something terribly convincing about the link 'Mystery Date' posits between Don’s seemingly insatiable sexual appetite and his personal demons.
 If only these things dissipated as easily as a fever."
 Rolling Stone writer Sarene Leeds praised Christina Hendricks' performance and the dream sequence, asking "even though it wasn't "real," what makes Don Draper any different from Richard Speck, the student-nurse murderer?"